jatinchowdhury18/RTNeural/README.md

 Currently, there is considerable need for the following improvements:
 - Better implementation of convolutional layers:
-  - Faster implementations for Eigen and XSimd
   - Implement more options (grouping, stride, etc...)
-  - Implement COnv2D
+  - Implement Conv2D
 - Support for exporting/loading PyTorch models
 - More robust support for exporting/loading Tensorflow models
 - Support for more activation layers
-- Better testing
+- Better test coverage
-- Better performance measurements
+- Any changes that improve overall performance

 General code maintenance and documentation is always appreciated as well!
-Note that if you are implementing a new layer type, it is not required to provide support for all three backends, though it is recommended to at least provide a "fallback" implementation using the STL backend.
+Note that if you are implementing a new layer type, it is not required to provide support for all the backends, though it is recommended to at least provide a "fallback" implementation using the STL backend.